FelixWho/MXNet-LEAF/mxnet_from_source.md

 ```

 ## Installing LAPACK From Source
-he trick to installing LAPACK is that you need to install the shared library (.so files), not the static library (.a) files.
+The trick to installing LAPACK is that you need to install the shared library (.so files), not the static library (.a) files.

 Download a recent LAPACK source from http://www.netlib.org/lapack/.
 In my case I use lapack-3.8.0.
 Decompress it.